WaryWolf/zabbix-zfs-checks/README.md

 - dataset triggers if not MOUNTED
 - dataset trigger for low space

+- increase script Timeout in agent to at least 6s.

 ZABBIX SERVER: add the template (xml) and assign it to the host monitored